MockingbirdME/game_md/magic/arcane_powers.md

     * (3) - the caster chills their target inflicting Xd4 cold damage.
 * Haste - touch, temporal, all mages
     * (1+) - target character is speed up, the first success spent increases their movement by X, the second success increases their defense by X, the third grants the character half of X, rounded down, bonus dice to all reflex based actions.
 Additional successes may be spent in order to increase the target’s movement, defense, or bonus dice to reflex based actions by one.
 The effects of haste last for one round.
-* Ignite - touch or short, fire, all mages
+* Ignite - short, fire, all mages
     * (1+) reduce a target’s fire resistance by X plus one for each additional success spent.
 If a target’s body + fire resistance every equals zero they catch alight suffering X fire damage plus 3 for each point below zero the total is reduced.
 The effects of ignite last for one round.
 * Ignore Matter - touch, matter, all mages
     * Perceptually(varies) - target willing character can perceive through up to X  cubic millimeters of nonliving mass with a single sense, OR up to X cubic meters of nonliving mass does not block a single sense for one round.
 The base difficulty for this ability is 3 successes for wood, 6 for stone, and 10 for metal.
 Additional successes may be spent to increase the volume of mass perceived through by 1 cubic millimeter, add an additional sense to the effect, or 3 additional successes may be used to make this ability only affect a mass in only one direction.
     * Physically(varies) - target item or willing character can move through an area of nonliving mass X meters square and X centimeters (millimeters if the mass is made of iron or steel) deep OR the same area of nonliving mass does not block a movement for one round.
 The base difficulty for this ability is 5 successes for wood, 10 for stone, and 15 for metal.
 Additional successes may be spent to increase the area of mass being passed through by 1 cubic meter or increase the depth being passed through by 1 centimeter (millimeter if the mass is made of iron or steel) or 3 additional successes may be used to make this ability only affect a mass in one direction.
 * Imbue Metal - touch, metal, house of smiths
     * (1+) - the powers of this spell/effect or of another cast within X rounds of this power's use can be imbued into a single piece of metal, the metal will hold this effect for X minutes and will release it upon a set condition (command word, attack with the metal object, etc.).
 Most pieces of metal can hold one spell at a time, two for steel, three for Askelonian steel, and 5 for true steel.
 Additional successes can double the amount of time the spell can be stored for or allow for an additional spell to be imbued during the X rounds following the use of this power.
 This power cast into steel increase the duration from minutes to hours, cast into Askelonian steel increases it to days, and True steel increases it to .
-* Lightning - spec., lightning, all mages
+* Lightning - short, lightning, all mages
     * Strike (3+) - caster calls an arcane lightning strike that inflicts 1d8 lightning damage to one target within X meters, increase the damage by one or the range by X for each additional success spent.
 The damage from a lightning strike can be increased based on the weather at the GM’s discretion by up to 3d8 during a thunderstorm.
-    * Shock (3+) - caster conjures arcane lightning that can be struck with, the hit target suffers 1d4 lightning damage then the closest target suffers the same, repeat this X times.
+    * Shock (3+) - caster conjures arcane lightning that can be thrown, the hit target suffers 1d4 lightning damage then the closest target suffers the same, repeat this X times.
 Increase the damage by 1d4 for each additional success spent.
 * Mental Communication - medium, mind, all mages
     * Speak Silently (1+) - target a character, the difficulty to affect them is equal to 1+ their mind stat, the target may chose not to resist the effect counting their mind stat as one for the purposes of this effect.
 Once the connection is made the caster may speak directly into their target’s mind in any language they know and they can choose to communicate back.
 For three additional successes the caster can communicate even if they do not understand the same language, they may not communicate any ideas the other is not capable of understanding.
     * Read Surface Thoughts (3+) - target a character, the difficulty to affect them is equal to 3+ their mind stat, the target may chose not to resist the effect counting their mind stat as one for the purposes of this effect.
 The caster may understand the surface thoughts of a character they successfully targeted, this allows the mage to understand if the target is lying, the basics of what they’re feeling, and if they are currently experiencing pleasure or pain.